 Transcript: Turmeric Curcumin and Colon Cancer

 The low incidence of large and small bowel cancer in India is often attributed to natural antioxidants, such as curcumin in the diet, the yellow pigment in the spice turmeric, which is used in curry powder.
 However, it is imperative to recall that beneficial effects attributed to diets are seldom reproduced by administration of a single ingredient in that diet.
-For example, diets rich in b-carotene lower the risk of tobacco-related cancers, but the administration of b-carotene pills does not.
+For example, diets rich in beta-carotene lower the risk of tobacco-related cancers, but the administration of beta-carotene pills does not.
 That doesn't stop researchers from trying though.

 Back in 2001, in a last ditch attempt to save the lives of 15 patients with advanced colorectal cancer that didn't respond to any of the standard chemotherapy agents or radiation, they started them on a turmeric extract.
 It appeared to help stall the disease in a third of the patients, 5 out of 15, suggesting turmeric extract may cause clinical benefit in at least some patients with advanced refractory colorectal cancer.

 Now if we were talking about some new kind of chemo, and it only helped one in three, you'd have to weigh that against chemo side effects, losing your hair, the sloughing of your gut, intractable vomiting, maybe being bed-ridden.
 So in a drug scenario, a one in three benefit may not sound particularly appealing, but when you're talking about plant extract proven to be remarkably safe, even if it just helped 1 in a 100 it would be worth considering.
 With no serious downsides, a one in three benefit for end-stage cancer is pretty exciting.